woonsango/SAIL/readme.md

 #### Updating Data Paths:

-Once the preprocessing is complete, update the dataset paths in `data/data_config.py` to reflect the location of the prepared data.
+Once the preprocessing is complete, update the dataset paths including `annotation` and `imagedir` field in `data/data_config.py` :

 ``````python
 DATADIR = {